beautifulnode/learn/nodejs/lesson3-npm/readme.md

 Create a new project directory called "Foo", and `cd` into that directory.
 Then run an `npm init` and fill in the blanks as best you can, and add that to your project.

-Check both exercises and submit a pull request.
+Check in both exercises and submit a pull request.